topfreegames/kublai/docs/API.md

 * `cooldownAfterDeny`: a membership cannot be recreated after being denied unless cooldown seconds have passed.
 * `options`: optional object.
 Properties:
   * `maxPendingInvites`: a member cannot be invited if they have more than maxPendingInvites.
 Default value is -1 (unlimited).
+  * `cooldownBeforeInvite`: a member cannot be invited to the clan after a previous application/invite unless cooldown seconds have passed.
+Default value is 0.
+  * `cooldownBeforeApply`: a member cannot apply to the clan after a previous application/invite unless cooldown seconds have passed.
+Default value is 3600.

 ### Update Game